Netflix/pollyjs/docs/server/api.md

 server.options('/ping');
 ```

-Each of these methods return a [Route Handler](server/route-handler.md) which
+Each of these methods returns a [Route Handler](server/route-handler.md) which
 you can use to pass-through, intercept, and attach events to.

 ```js